|

 Restoration

-Hidden away in attics, basements, closets and garages
+Hidden away in attics, basements, closets

-special meaning to someone.
-Restoration is the term we use for converting
+and events that have special meaning to you.
+Restoration is the term

-these unique sounds to compact disc.
+we use for converting these unique sounds and images to compact disc, DVD

-a vintage recording is a far more sophisticated process than it may seem.
+sophisticated process than it may seem.
+Although eager amateurs may be

-Although eager amateurs may be more than willing to attempt such
+more than willing to attempt such conversions, there is considerable risk

-irreplaceable original recordings to someone who might either damage or
+involved in entrusting irreplaceable original materials to someone who

-destroy them altogether.
+might either damage or destroy them altogether.

-Digitizing is necessary because no one has invented a
+Digitizing is necessary

-machine that allows dropping an original recording in at one end and
+because no one has invented a machine that allows dropping an original in

-having a CD pop out the other – like a Xerox copy machine.
-Also, transferring
+at one end and having the finished product pop out the other – like with a

 For example: